openhab/openhab-docs/configuration/items.md

 }

 Items {
-    // persist all items on every change and restore them from the MapDB at startup
+    // persist all Items on every change and restore them from the MapDB at startup
     * : strategy = everyChange, restoreOnStartup
 }
 ```